Karl von Wenninger: Military career

-After graduating from a humanistic Gymnasium on 28 September 1880 he enlisted in the 2nd Bavarian Heavy Cavalry Regiment as part of the Bavarian Army in Landshut.
-He was then made an ensign on March 29, 1881 and promoted to second lieutenant on November 23, 1882.
-From October 1, 1888 to September 30, 1891, Wenninger studied at the War Academy, which qualified him for the higher adjutantage and, secondarily, for the general staff.
+After graduating from a humanistic Gymnasium on September 28, 1880, he enlisted in the 2nd Bavarian Heavy Cavalry Regiment as part of the Bavarian Army in Landshut.
+He was then made an ensign on March 29, 1881, and promoted to second lieutenant on November 23, 1882.
+From October 1, 1888, to September 30, 1891, Wenninger studied at the War Academy, which qualified him for the higher adjutantage and, secondarily, for the general staff.
 This was followed by an assignment to the equitation institute where he also received his promotion to premier lieutenant.
 In October he was transferred to the staff of the 2nd Cavalry Brigade in Augsburg as an adjutant.
-From September 24, 1895 Wenninger served on the general staff for three years, meanwhile being promoted to captain on October 28, 1897.
+From September 24, 1895, Wenninger served on the general staff for three years, meanwhile being promoted to captain on October 28, 1897.
 This was followed by a year-long assignment to the staff of the I Royal Bavarian Corps before he returned to line duty as a company commander in the 5th Chevaulegers Regiment.
 This was followed by a tour on the staff of the 3rd Royal Bavarian Division in Landau.
-For two years from September 21, 1902, Wenninger worked as a teacher of military history and the history of the art of war at the War Academy, in the meantime he became a major on October 23, 1903 and then transferred again to the staff of the I Bavarian Corps.
-On April 19, 1906, he became a member of the study commission of the War Academy and at the same time was entrusted with the leadership of the 1st Bavarian Heavy Cavalry Regiment.
+For two years from September 21, 1902, Wenninger worked as a teacher of military history and the history of the art of war at the War Academy, in the meantime he became a major on October 23, 1903, and then transferred again to the staff of the I Bavarian Corps.
+On April 19, 1906, he became a member of the study commission of the War Academy and was entrusted with the leadership of the 1st Bavarian Heavy Cavalry Regiment.
 Wenninger was formally appointed regimental commander on July 20, 1906; in this position promoted to Lieutenant Colonel on March 8, 1907, and to Colonel on March 7, 1909.
-As such he took command of the 6th Cavalry Brigade in Regensburg on September 24, 1909.
+As such, he took command of the 6th Cavalry Brigade in Regensburg on September 24, 1909.
 He was appointed to the Great General Staff in Berlin on December 15, 1911, serving as Bavarian Military Representative.
-Here he also was Bavaria's deputy representative on the Federal Council.
+Here, he was also Bavaria's deputy representative on the Federal Council.
 Wenninger was promoted to major general on March 7, 1912.